Axway/amplify-central/content/en/docs/manage_asset_catalog/asset_management.md

     * Asset Name - The display name for the asset in the WebUI
     * Description - A short description of the Asset
-    * Image - DescriptionAn icon or image to be associated with the Asset
+    * Image - An icon or image to be associated with the Asset

-5. At the Group Resources stop, select the API resources and click on the Link icon that will be part of this asset.
+5. At the Group Resources stop, select the API resources, and click on the Link icon that will be part of this asset.
 For each resource, select the appropriate version.
 Default is **Latest**.
 6. Provide the Category, Tags, and Attribute details for the asset.
 7. Add the Access Rights for the asset.
 8. Click **Save Draft * Exit**.